stommen/tif285/MachineLearning/GP/GaussianProcesses.md

 \end{equation}

-where $\Delta$ is usually included as a flexible noise model.
+where $\Delta$ is often included as a flexible white noise component.
+It is usually good practice to include a small white noise term, $\Delta = \sigma_\nu^2 \ll 1$, even if your data has negligible errors, since it helps with numerical stability and making sure that your covariance matrix is positive definite.

 <!-- !split -->
 #### Stationary kernels